caseyg/awesome/TOPICS.md

 *   [mikaelj/fuska](https://github.com/mikaelj/fuska) - AI project management for solo agentic development.
 Persistent memory, expert plan validation, automated code review, and structured workflows —   powered by a knowledge graph.
 Works with OpenCode and Claude Code.

-*   [code-yeongyu/oh-my-openagent](https://github.com/code-yeongyu/oh-my-openagent) - omo/lazycodex; the one and only agent harness for complex codebases. the pickaxe for complex software engineering.
+*   [code-yeongyu/oh-my-openagent](https://github.com/code-yeongyu/oh-my-openagent) - omo/lazycodex: The coding agent for tokenmaxxers;the one and only agent harness for complex codebases.
 For your Codex, for your OpenCode

 *   [kepano/obsidian-skills](https://github.com/kepano/obsidian-skills) - Agent skills for Obsidian.
-Teach your agent to use Markdown, Bases, JSON Canvas, and use the CLI.
+Teach your agent to use Obsidian CLI and open formats including Markdown, Bases, JSON Canvas.

 *   [backnotprop/plannotator](https://github.com/backnotprop/plannotator) - Annotate and review coding agent plans and code diffs visually, share with your team, send feedback to agents with one click.